 Accessibility is a focus for choosing our program areas.
 However, each program area presents different terrain and unique challenges depending on the adaptive athlete.
 We strive to provide assistance to all our adaptive athletes in all of our program areas, however, we also recognize the spectrum of adaptive athletes and recognize not all our climbing areas may be accessible to all athletes.

-We understand there is a full spectrum of experience and if you are an experienced athlete, we can promise you an engaging community, coaching by AMGA certified guides, a diversity of routes and a great overall trip experience.
+On each Paradox trip there is a full spectrum of experience levels.
+If you are an experienced climber, we can promise you an engaging community, coaching by AMGA certified guides, a diversity of routes and a great overall trip experience.
 However, we do not provide lead-climbing opportunities on Paradox Sports programs.

 We try to cover all common needs such as vegetarianism, dairy-free, gluten-free, and allergies.
 If you are severely allergic to foods, require specific or more frequent snacks, or are worried about cross-contamination, bringing your own snacks is always an option as well.
 Depending on the trip, some meals are cooked as a group and others are provided by local restaurants.
 If you have allergies, please list them in your registration and we will work with you to meet your needs.

 Yes we can definitely take care of that for you!